Tejaswini2021172/git-branch-conflict-demo/README.md

 # git-branch-conflict-demo
-This project demonstrates Git branching in the feature branch.
+This project demonstrates Git branching in the MAIN branch.